 - NSF and FDA approval makes this cutting board safe even for commercial kitchens

 Sometimes it’s the smallest things that make the biggest difference.
-This cutting board features tapered edges which make it super simple to lift, a feature that comes in handy more times that you realize.
+This cutting board features tapered edges which make it super simple to lift, a feature that comes in handy more times than you realize.

 - This board is double-sided, with non-slip feet on one side enhancing the stability of the board, and a juice groove on the other side, to contain any runoff that may leak out of your fish